 Art Project Brings the Watershed to Life for May Street School Second Graders

 May Street Elementary School second graders shared a watershed moment recently with their parents, teachers, and Pam Hollander, Ph.D., associate professor of education.
-The students created a large mural depicting a flowing river and its surrounding watershed in the gym at the school on Thursday, May 30, as their parents and school staff applauded, capturing the sweet moment in dozens of . . .
+The students created a . . .